Cheapest non-owner car insurance companies in Connecticut

 Best non-owner car insurance in Connecticut

-Although State Farm came out on top, Geico and Nationwide are also excellent choices for providing non-owner coverage.
+Although State Farm came out on top, GEICO and Nationwide are also excellent choices for providing non-owner coverage.

 To find the best non-owner car insurance companies in Connecticut, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
 We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
 Power, AM Best and the National Association of Insurance Commissioners.